bespoyasov/refactor-like-a-superhero/manuscript-en/17-static-typing.md

 function xxx(xxx: UserId, xxx: PostSlug): Promise<PostContents> {}

 // number -> UserId: the first argument is the user ID;
-// string -> PostId: the second argument is the publication URL;
+// string -> PostSlug: the second argument is the publication URL;
 // string -> PostContents: the result is the content of the publication.

 // From the signature, the function's work becomes clearer: